Charlie Chaplin Filmography Continued

 Chaplin

-for which First National would give him a substantial production
+year for which First National would give him

 character.